luyuhuang/DWords/README.md

 ### Add words by email

 Once setting up the account, you can add add words by sending email to the set up mailbox.
-Edit a email using any email client, with the subject "DWords add" and the format of content is similar to add words, but you can add more then one words, separated by triple dash "---" or triple comma ",,,"; Triple swung dash "~~~" or triple dot "..." tells DWords it's the end.
+Edit a email using any email client, with the subject "DWords add" and the format of content is similar to add words, but you can add more than one word, separated by triple dash "---" or triple comma ",,,"; Triple swung dash "~~~" or triple dot "..." tells DWords it's the end.
 For example:

 ```
 world